sentry-demos/kubernetes/README.md

 - Don't let the power of Capture Message stop here.
 You can use it in any major language or framework as it's available in all of our [SDK's](http://sentry.io/platforms).

-- You can define any arbitrary piece of data as an input to sentry's `capture_message` function for sending it to Sentry.io as an Event.
-This helps add extra information context to your overall tech stack, in addition to the usual places where you use Sentry (REST API's, front-end Javascript).
+- You can any string piece of data as an input to sentry's `capture_message` function for sending it to Sentry.io as an Event.
+You can still use Sentry `scope` for adding Tags, Breadcrumbs and the Extra Information as well.
+Using Capture Message in key places provides more context to your overall tech stack, in addition to the usual places where you use Sentry (REST API's, front-end Javascript).
 This demo **exemplifies** this power/visibility by using it with Kubernetes.

+- Do not use Capture Message as a complete replacement for any logging solutions in place.
+Reserve it for actionable information or for capturing something that might be otherwise difficult to hunt down and find in your GKE or existing logging solution.

 ## Setup
 #### Prerequisites